mvanthoor/rustic/readme.md

 # Features

-At the time of writing (15-11-2020) Rustic does not yet have many features, if any at all.
-The basiscs to be able to play a decent game of chess have been implemented.
-This will be the base version for establishing an initial Elo rating, before more features are added.
-This is done so the Elo-gain of each added feature can be determined.
-The current feature set is:
+At the time of writing (15-03-2020) Rustic does not have many features yet, but the basics for playing decent chess have been implemented.
+Obviously, features will be incrementally added, so the approximate strength gain per feature can be determined.
+(See changelog.md for more information.)

+The current feature-set for Rustic Alpha 2 is:

 - Engine:
   - Bitboard board representation
   - Magic bitboard move generator
+  - Transposition Table
   - UCI-protocol
 - Search
   - Alpha/Beta search
   - Quiescence search
-  - MVV-LVA move ordering
   - Check extension
+- Move ordering
+  - TT Move priority
+  - MVV-LVA
 - Evaluation
   - Material counting
   - Piece-Square Tables